iliachry/iliachry.github.io/pages/blog.md

 I'm always looking for topics that would be valuable to the VR development, research, and entrepreneurship communities.
 Some areas I'm considering:

-- **Technical Tutorials**: Step-by-step guides for VR development challenges
+- **Technical Tutorials**: Step-by-step guides for XR development challenges
-- **Case Studies**: Detailed analyses of successful (and failed) VR projects
+- **Case Studies**: Detailed analyses of successful (and failed) XR projects
-- **Research Reviews**: Accessible explanations of cutting-edge VR/AR research
+- **Research Reviews**: Accessible explanations of cutting-edge XR research
-- **Industry Predictions**: Where I think VR, AR, and metaverse technologies are heading
+- **Industry Predictions**: Where I think XR and metaverse technologies are heading
-- **Career Advice**: For those looking to enter VR development or tech entrepreneurship
+- **Career Advice**: For those looking to enter XR development or tech entrepreneurship

 **Have a specific question or topic request?** [Send me your suggestions](/contact)